 We want children to participate with us.
 Children are always welcome to join us however you desire.
 No anxiety needed here.
 We also have attentive childcare available for children nursery to preschool.
-For children 1st through 5th graders, we have Sunday School classes available that dismiss before the teaching portion of our liturgy.
+For children Kindergarten through 5th grade, we have classes available that dismiss following the reading of the Gospel.

 Kids During Christian Formation

 During our Christian Formation hour (9:30 – 10:30am), we have childcare available for families who need it.

 We place most of the music toward the beginning of our liturgy so that, even if your child joins our Sunday kid’s classes, they can still participate in the music.
 Also, there are art supplies available for kids to enjoy during worship if desired.

 Kids 2 and Under

 While children are always welcome in our gathering, a nursery is available for children ages 2 and under.
 Our childcare workers in the nursery are loving, careful and receive a thorough background check.

 If your children are staying in the gathering, feel free to walk them around the back – or do whatever you need.
 Also, coloring supplies and Bible story pictures are available for them at the welcome table.
 And feel free to bring along a favorite toy.